alexeyshesh/pandastock/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL 3.0 License - see LICENSE file for details.

 ## Contributing